sophiecchen/personal-website/work/ctf-walkthroughs/hack-the-box/linux-fundamentals.md

 ### Containerization

 Containerization is a process of packaging and running applications in isolated environments, such as a container, virtual machine, or serverless environment.
 Containers, simulating a system or network, are useful for safely testing exploits or malware in a controlled environment.

+Docker is an open-source platform for automating the deployment of applications as self-contained units called containers.
+The Docker engine and specific Docker images are needed to run a container.
+These can be obtained from the Docker Hub, a repository of pre-made images, or created by the user.

+Creating a Docker image is done by creating a Dockerfile, which contains all the instructions the Docker engine needs to create the container.
+Once the Docker image has been created, it can be executed through the Docker engine, making it a very efficient and easy way to run a container

 ## Linux Networking